pheagee/OPEN-IN-VSCODE/README.md

 miner, close the current running mining program, and open the other more profitable coin.

-This program automates just that p
+This program automates just that process